practicalli/clojure/coding-challenges/exercism/bob.md

 Start by defining the rules as an expression that returns either true or false, using some of the example strings from the unit tests.

-Use a `let` expression to bind a name to each rule, e.g. `shouting?`, `question?`, `scilence?`.
+Use a `let` expression to bind a name to each rule, e.g. `shouting?`, `question?`, `silence?`.
 Then these names can be used in a simple `cond` expression to return the appropriate phrase.
-Regardless of if using `clojure.string` or regular expressions, the `cond` code should be simlar
+Regardless of if using `clojure.string` or regular expressions, the `cond` code should be similar

 Once you have tried this challenge for yourself, take a look at the design journal for the [clojure.string approach](bob-string-approach.md) and the [regular expression approach](bob-regular-expression-approach.md).